 Fear and greed are the two emotions that govern investing.
 When the market is going up greed takes the reins and the market is valued at levels far exceeding its intrinsic value.
 Then some doom and gloom comes along and fear takes over driving down valuations.
-Through all of this boom and bust the important things to remember are:
+Through all of this boom and bust the important things to remember when investing are:

 - Crashes happen